tyvren/hyprnosis/README.md

-#hyprnosis - a hyprland offering - setup script and full configuration for hyprland
+#hyprnosis - a hyprland offering - setup script and full configuration for hyprland on arch linux